Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Preliminaries

-The problem introduced above arises in those applications where some inference operation must be done over the second-order statistics of a random vector with a Toeplitz covariance matrix\footnote{Recall that covariance matrices of complex vectors are always Hermitian.}.
-Operating on the compressed observations $\by$ entails multiple advantages since the dimensions of the vectors to be manipulated may be considerably smaller.
-In fact, many research efforts in the last decades, especially due to the popularization of compressive sampling (also known as compressed sensing) \cite{candes2008introduction}, have been pointed towards designing compression methods (i.e., sampling matrices $\bbphi$) and reconstruction algorithms that allow for sampling rate reductions.
-While most of these efforts have been focused on reconstructing $\bx$, there were also important advances when only the second-order statistics of this vector are of interest.
+This problem arises in inference operations over the second-order statistics of a random vector with a Toeplitz covariance matrix.
+Operating on the compressed observations $\by$ entails multiple advantages due to their smaller dimension.
+In fact, many research efforts in the last decades have been pointed towards designing compression methods and reconstruction algorithms that allow for sampling rate reductions.
+While most efforts have been focused on reconstructing $\bx$, there were also important advances when only the second-order statistics of this vector are of interest.
 This paper is concerned with problems of the second kind.

-The \emph{compression ratio}, defined as the quotient $\rho = \ulen/\clen$, measures how much a vector $\bx$ is compressed, and it is desirable that this quantity be as large as possible.
-The maximum value that this ratio can take on remains an open problem except for a few cases where it was computed from informal or \emph{ad-hoc} criteria (see Sec.~\ref{sec:rwc}).
-In this paper, we establish abstract criteria to define the maximum achievable compression ratio and develop a theory that provides these ratios for the most common cases of non-uniform and random sampling, operating both in a periodic or non-periodic fashion.
+The \emph{compression ratio} $\rho = \ulen/\clen$ measures how much $\bx$ is compressed.
+The maximum compression ratio remains an open problem in many cases of interest; and most existing results rely on the usage of specific reconstruction algorithms (see Sec.~\ref{sec:rwc}).
+This paper presents a general and unifying framework built on abstract criteria where the maximum compression ratio is defined and computed for most relevant settings.
 The proofs involved in this theory are constructive, resulting in several methods for designing optimal compression matrices.